Skip to main content Skip to main menu

 Sean Connolly Barracks

-Later, a stone castle – known as Longford Castle – was built.
+Later, a stone castle, known as Longford Castle, was built.
 It became the centre of English administration in 1570, when County Longford was created.

 A new phase of the castle’s history began in 1620 when Longford town was granted to Francis Aungier during the plantation of the county.

-Aungier redeveloped the castle, turning it at least partly into a manor house with gardens and amenities.
-The town’s market house and market square were established close-by on the west side of the castle.
+Aungier redeveloped the castle, partially turning it into a manor house with gardens and amenities.
+The town’s market house and market square were established close by on the west side of the castle.

 funding_group